 The Kasturba Gandhi Balika Vidyalaya (KGBV) was launched by the Government of India for setting up residential schools at the upper primary level for girls belonging predominantly to the SC, ST, OBC and minority communities in difficult areas.
-KGBVs are set up in educationally backward blocks (EBBs).
+KGBVs are set up in educationally backward blocks (EBBs), where the female rural literacy is below the national average (i.e. below 46.13% as per Census 2001) and gender gap in literacy is more than the national average of 21.67%.